CAD97/fmod-rs/crates/fmod-rs/src/platform/iOS.md

  ### Handling Interruptions

  Unlike in previous versions of FMOD, it is now the responsibility of the developer to interact with the AudioSession APIs native to this platform.
-To assist in this matter we provide two functions you can use when you need to handle interruptions, [`System::mixerSuspend`](System::mixerSuspend "Suspend mixer thread and relinquish usage of audio hardware while maintaining internal state.") and [`System::mixerResume`](System::mixerResume "Resume mixer thread and reacquire access to audio hardware.").
+To assist in this matter we provide two functions you can use when you need to handle interruptions, [`System::mixer_suspend`](System::mixer_suspend "Suspend mixer thread and relinquish usage of audio hardware while maintaining internal state.") and [`System::mixer_resume`](System::mixer_resume "Resume mixer thread and reacquire access to audio hardware.").
 For more information about interruptions please check the [Apple documentation](<http://developer.apple.com/Library/ios/documentation/Audio/Conceptual/AudioSessionProgrammingGuide/HandlingAudioInterruptions/HandlingAudioInterruptions.html>).

 ``````````objective-c
 [[NSNotificationCenter defaultCenter] addObserverForName:AVAudioSessionInterruptionNotification object:nil queue:nil usingBlock:^(NSNotification *notification)